-One of the most pressing issues that needs to be addressed in any Croatia travel guide is what time of year to visit in.
+One of the most pressing issues that needs to be addressed is what time of year to visit in.
 If you’re not familiar with the average weather in the country or are a bit more flexible when you can travel, you really have all the freedom in the world to visit Croatia at the absolute best time of year.

 Temperatures in the summer months can also be quite high, however, if you stick to the coastal areas, they aren’t oppressively hot, especially if you plan to spend a good amount of time splashing around in the Adriatic!
 For instance, in Split, expect the average high in the height of summer to be around 30°C (86°), with temperatures hovering within a few degrees of that depending on where you are.

 Conversely, winter in Croatia isn’t as full of sunshine and warmth as many may assume.
 Also, due to the reliance on tourism that a number of coastal towns have, many institutions including restaurants and tours can close up shop for the season, so if you visit in winter you may not have the opportunity to do as many things as you would outside of the low season.

 Temperatures can drop to as low as about 10-12°C (50-54°F) in the coastal regions of Dalmatia, with temperatures dropping a bit lower the further north you go.
 If you head inland to places like Plitvice Lakes or the capital of Zagreb, expect to find yourself in a winter wonderland with snow and freezing temperatures!

 If the cold doesn’t daunt you, winter may be the best time of year to visit those two places, as the capital puts on one of Europe’s largest and best Christmas markets and the winter crowds and prices at the beautiful Plitvice Lakes National Park are greatly reduced.
 Just make sure to bundle up!